Teeth Grinding (Bruxism)

 woman grinding teeth bruxismIf you commonly grind your teeth, either consciously or subconsciously, you may have a condition called bruxism.
 Those with bruxism may grind or clench their teeth to the point of discomfort, pain, or even damage.

-Causes and Risk Factors of Bruxism
+Causes & Risk Factors of Bruxism

 While the causes of Bruxism are not definitively known, there are a number of factors that have been linked to teeth grinding.